markusberg/key-value-parser/README.md

   "WITH_WHITE_SPACE": " Hello ",
   "INFO_TEXT": `This is a multiline value.
-It can contain quotes other than the quotes surrounding it; " for instance.
+It can contain quotes other than the quotes surrounding it; "double-quotes" for instance.
 Or you can escape it: ' `
 }
 ```

+## Prerequisites

+`key-value-parser` supports Node.JS version 18 and up, and is only available as an ES-module.

 ## Usage